-Students entering the Doctor of Optometry program in fall of 2019 and beyond must maintain a semester and cumulative grade point average of 2.60 or above on a yearly basis during all four years of the curriculum to be considered making satisfactory academic and professional progress.
-Students who entered the Doctor of Optometry program in fall 2018 and prior must maintain a semester and cumulative grade point average of 2.00 or above on a yearly basis during all four years of the curriculum to be considered making satisfactory academic and professional progress.
+Students in the Doctor of Optometry program must maintain a semester and cumulative grade point average of 2.60 or above on a yearly basis during all four years of the curriculum to be considered making satisfactory academic and professional progress..
 All grades of Incomplete (I) must be successfully completed, and "U," "NP," or "NCR" grades in any course or clinical assignment must be satisfactorily remediated prior to graduation.